adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-forms-en_US.md

 In our HEEx code we added to the form `phx-submit="create_product"` so we must handle the event `"create_product"` like `handle_event("create_product", %{"product" => product_params}, socket)`.
 Note that the `params` were matched using the format explained previously because Phoenix prefers to follow this convention.

-Our `handle_event/3` doesn't do anything important it just generates a message in your terminal and nothing more.
+Our `handle_event/3` doesn't do anything important, it just generates a message in your terminal and nothing more.
 Congratulations, you've created your first form in Phoenix LiveView!

 ## Getting to know the form component